Bicycle Days

 Bicycle Days is the debut novel by American author John Burnham Schwartz published in 1989 on his 24th birthday.
-It began as an undergraduate thesis for Harvard's East Asian Studies department and became a critically acclaimed bestseller.
+It began as an undergraduate thesis for Harvard's Department of East Asian Studies and became a critically acclaimed bestseller.
 It was inspired by his time living in Japan.

 Plot Introduction

 The book follows Alec Stern as he arrives in Tokyo, newly graduated from Yale.
 He starts a new job, living with a Japanese family; the book portrays his life in Japan as he adapts to the culture, made far easier by his ability to speak Japanese ...